jblindsay/whitebox-tools/readme.txt

     MultiscaleRoughnessSignature
     PrintGeoTiffTags
     Profile
+- Updated Watershed and Viewshed tools to take vector point inputs.
+- PennockLandformClass tool modified to have int8 output data type.
+Also fixed a bug in the input parameters.

 Version 0.3.1 (15-02-2018)

 - No new tools have been added to this release.
 Instead the focus was on improving and enhancing